Thomas Walsingham

 Thomas Walsingham (died c.
-1422) was an English chronicler, and is the source of much of the knowledge of the reigns of Richard II, Henry IV and Henry V, and the careers of John Wycliff and Wat Tyler.
+1422) was an English chronicler, and is the source of much of the knowledge of the reigns of Richard II, Henry IV, Henry V and the latter reign of Edward III depicting the decline of the state of affairs of the English.
+He also documented the careers of John Wycliff and Wat Tyler.

-Walsingham was a Benedictine monk who spent most of his life at St Albans Abbey, where he was superintendent of the copying room (scriptorium).
-His works include Chronicon Angliæ, controversially attacking John of Gaunt, and Ypodigma Neustriæ (Chronicle of Normandy), justifying Henry V's invasion, and dedicated to him in 1419.
+Walsingham was a Benedictine monk who spent most of his life at St Albans Abbey, Hertfordshire where he was superintendent of the copying room (scriptorium).
+His works include the Chronicon Angliæ, controversially attacking John of Gaunt, and theYpodigma Neustriæ (Chronicle of Normandy), justifying Henry V's invasion, and dedicated it to him in 1419.

-He is no relation to Sir Francis Walsingham, spymaster to Queen Elizabeth I.
+He has no relation to the 16th century Francis Walsingham, spymaster to Queen Elizabeth I.